 How to Maintain an Electric Bike

 Electrical Components

 At EVELO, the electric system on our bicycles is designed to be maintenance-free.
 Of the components that make up this system- battery, motor, controller, and display, it is only the battery that needs any consideration in terms of maintenance.
-There are many tips and tricks to maintain a healthy battery, which you can view on the EVELO blog here.
+There are many tips and tricks to maintain a healthy battery, reach out to our support team if you have any questions!

+How to Maintain an Electric Bike